 Hey, that’s weird…why’s it raining inside?
 Unless this is some sort of elaborate practical joke, you’re pretty sure that there shouldn’t be a puddle in the middle of the living room floor.
 Or water dripping onto your head.
 Anyways, there’s water where it shouldn’t be and you think a roof leak is to blame.
-Now the burning question (or soggy question) is does home insurance cover roof leak claims?
+Now the burning question (or soggy question) is does home insurance cover a new roof?
 And how can you tell if your roof is actually leaking?
 (Not all leaks are caused by a roof problem.)
 Well, we’ve got the answer to those questions, coming right up.

 As with many insurance-related questions, the answer is … it depends.

-If the leak is caused by something sudden and uncontrollable, such as a storm that puts a beating on your roof and tears some shingles off, the claim will most likely be covered and your insurance company will pay to have the roof repaired or replaced.
+If the leak is caused by an act of nature, such as a storm that puts a beating on your roof, the claim could be covered and your insurance company may pay to have the roof repaired or replaced.

-So, if you face a bad storm that puts a hole or two in your roof, or if a hostile tree falls into your house and (very rudely) damages your roof, you’re probably covered.
+So, if you face a bad storm that puts a hole or two in your roof, you’re probably covered.

-However, if your roof is leaking because you haven’t maintained it, it’s outlived its life expectancy, or it’s been neglected, a roof-leak claim will probably not be covered.
+However, if your roof is leaking because you haven’t maintained it, a roof-leak claim will probably not be covered.
 Home insurance is typically for losses that are out of our control, not maintenance or upkeep problems.